awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/what-is-marketplace.md

 For more information about Amazon Web Services EMEA SARL, see the [Amazon Web Services EMEA SARL FAQs](https://aws.amazon.com/legal/aws-emea/)\.

 Customers who transact with EMEA\-eligible sellers receive an invoice from Amazon Web Services EMEA SARL\.
-All other transactions continue to go through AWS Inc\.For more information, see [Paying for products](https://docs.aws.amazon.com/marketplace/latest/buyerguide/buyer-paying-for-products.html)\.
+All other transactions continue to go through AWS Inc\.
+For more information, see [Paying for products](https://docs.aws.amazon.com/marketplace/latest/buyerguide/buyer-paying-for-products.html)\.

-**Tip**
-Note the following tips about license terms and contracts:
-Many sellers offer the same standardized license terms on their listings, the *Standard Contract for AWS Marketplace \(SCMP\)*\.
-Instead of reviewing custom EULAs for each purchase, you only need to review the SCMP once\.
-The license terms are the same for all products that use the SCMP\.
-To find product listings that offer standardized license terms, use the **Standard Contract** filter when searching for products\.
-The *Enterprise Contract for AWS Marketplace \(ECMP\)* offers standardized license terms that address the unique requirements of large enterprise and regulated buyers\.
-To learn more, see [Standardized License Terms](http://aws.amazon.com/marketplace/features/standardized-license-terms/)\.

 After the subscription is processed, you can configure fulfillment options, software versions, and AWS Regions where you want to use the product, and then launch the software product\.
 You can also find or launch your products by visiting [Your Marketplace Software](https://aws.amazon.com/marketplace/library?ref_=header_user_your_software) on the AWS Marketplace website, from your AWS Marketplace or Amazon Elastic Compute Cloud \(Amazon EC2\) console, or through the AWS Service Catalog\.